Should I Install A Whole Home Generator for My Home?

 A power outage that lasts for a few hours is really nothing more than inconvenient, requiring a few candles to be lit or flashlights to find your way in the dark.
 But when a major storm knocks out your power for several days, life can get really difficult.
 Cooking can become quite the chore, food begins to spoil and heating or cooling the home is more difficult.

 They will have a checklist of the items that will need to be powered in case of an outage, such as security system, heating system, refrigerator, TV, personal computer, etc. The calculator will tally up the amount of wattage you will require, and suggests the best fit for your home also taking into consideration the square footage.

-TE Certified Electricians has qualified, experienced electricians that are ready to help you get one step closer to peace of mind.
-Call us today, 770-667-6937 (770-NO POWER)
+TE Certified is a Elite Generac Authorized Dealer for the Atlanta area and our team of qualified, experienced electricians are ready to help install your whole home generator and get you one step closer to peace of mind.